pagopa-archive/io-docs/docs/io-handbook/communication.md

 1. We start on time and do not wait for people.
 People are expected to join no later than the scheduled minute of the meeting (before :01 if it is scheduled for :00).
 The question 'is everyone here' is not needed.
 1. It feels rude in video calls to interrupt people.
 This is because the latency causes you to talk over the speaker for longer than during an in-person meeting.
 We should not be discouraged by this, the questions and context provided by interruptions are valuable.
 This is a situation where we have to do something counter-intuitive to make all-remote meetings work.
 Everyone is encouraged to interrupt the speaker in a video call to ask a question or offer context.
 We want everyone to contribute instead of a monologue.
 1. We try to end on the scheduled time.
 It might feel rude to end a meeting, but you're actually allowing all attendees to be on time for their next meeting.

+### Video Recordings

+1. If possible, try to record every video call that can be useful to other colleagues (es. during the onboarding process)
+1. Since recoding a video call has zero cost, default to recording unless you're going to talk about sensitive or personal topics
+1. When recording a video call with external participants, always ask for consent after starting the recording so that the consent gets recorded
+1. If you're going to share code, increase the font size to make it readable at low resolution (18+ should work)
+1. When recording a screen share with Google Meet, "pin" the video stream so that it takes 100% of the video, or else it gets rescaled to make space for the speaker avatar
+1. Be careful not to show secrets, password and api keys when you share your screen

 ### Writing Style Guidelines